maxim/kitchen-sshgzip/README.md

 # kitchen-sshgzip

-Adds 2 new drivers to test-kitchen.
+Adds 2 new drivers to test-kitchen

-* ssh_gzip - same as SSHBase, only dirs are gzipped and extracted for upload
+* ssh_gzip - same as ssh_base, only dirs are gzipped and extracted for upload
 * digitalocean_gzip - same as digitalocean, only see above

 ## Installation